What’s On in Canberra This July & Beyond

 Buy tickets here

-Embrace the summer season at the Haig Park Village Markets in Braddon, happening every Sunday.
+Embrace the chilly season at the Haig Park Village Markets in Braddon, happening every Sunday.
 Indulge in delicious food, shop from local stallholders, and soak up live entertainment, including live music, kids’ activities, face painting, and workshops.
 It’s the perfect spot for brunch, browsing, and relaxing with family and friends.

 Open every Sunday from 8am to 2pm